What Is Regular Investing and is it a Good Investment Strategy?

 Investment success often comes down to timing but timing the market is pretty tricky.
 Even professional fund managers don’t always get it right – so what hope is there for individual investors?

-What is regular saving?
+What is regular investing?

-By saving a monthly amount into your investment portfolio you can ride out the highs and lows of the market.
+By investing a monthly amount into your investment portfolio you can ride out the highs and lows of the market.
 When share prices go up, the value of your stocks rise, and when they go down your next contribution buys more.

-You can save up to £20,000 a year into an easyMoney innovative finance ISA.
+You can invest up to £20,000 a year into an easyMoney innovative finance ISA.
 The “conservative” option only requires a minimum £100 investment and offers returns up to 4.05% per annum.
 The “balanced” option has an annualised target return of 7.28% and all lending is secured by UK property, giving you extra peace of mind.
 You can ask to withdraw your money at any time.

-How does regular saving work?
+How does regular investing work?

 Let’s say you decided to invest £1,000 a month.
 If the share price of your chosen stock is £50 in the first month, you can buy 20 shares.
 If the share price falls to £40 the next month, your £1,000 will buy 25 shares.
 This means you have 45 in total.